OrdinaryMagician/saya_m/README.md

 As a civilian, **Saya** shouldn't be carrying any weapons, but who's going to stop her?
 All that time playing games, watching videos, and even toying with some guns at the range should definitely pay off in being able to wield any weapon she can find lying out there.
 And of course, she's also not afraid to punch and kick her way to victory.
 She may not look like much, but she can kick very hard *(something that appears to run in the family)*.

-The operation of all weapons is fairly simple: Primary fire shoots, secondary fire aims down the sights, and reload... reloads.
-Note that automatic mag management isn't available here, so you'll have to do it yourself if you want to consolidate your ammo properly.
+The operation of all weapons is fairly simple: Primary fire shoots, secondary fire aims down the sights, and reload... reloads. **Saya** managed to strike a special deal in the last second to have an autoloader in her hammerspace *(which is normally exclusive to military models)*, so don't worry, no manual mag management will be involved here either.

 ### Slot 1 - Unarmed *[Fist, Chainsaw]*